JoeriDamme/nodejs-typescript-boilerplate/README.md

 - `yarn lint` Lint the project with `eslint`.
 - `yarn format` Format the files with `prettier`.
 - `yarn test` Run all the `*.test.ts` files in the project.

+## Docker

+- To start the `development` environment, run `docker-compose -f ./docker/dev/docker-compose.dev.yaml up` in the root of the project.
+- To build a production ready docker image, run `docker build -t yourname/appname -f docker/prod/Dockerfile .` in the root of the project.

 ## Known issues